 If they just keep coming up with more excuses every time you decide to meet, no matter how real their answers might seem, they are likely just trying to get something from you without having to actually interact with you in person.

-All these sites need is a few simple pieces of information in order to find out all public records about that individual.
+These sites need a few pieces of information in order to search all public records about that individual.
 This usually includes a name and location.
 Odds are, when you search for their name, they will turn out not to be that person or you may find out other bad things about them.

-Therefore, if you think your match on a dating site is lying about who they are, you can simply search for them to find out the truth.
-Then, if the results prove that they are lying, regardless of what they try to say, you should stop interacting with them and keep yourself safe.
+Therefore, if you think your match on a dating site is lying about who they are, you can search for them to uncover the truth.
+Then, if the results prove that they are lying, regardless of what they try to say, you should stop interacting with them.

 4 – Ask Them Specific Questions